Skip to main content

 Continental Toy Spaniel

-This breed has two forms: the Papillon and the Phalène.
-They differ in the shape of their ears.
-The Toy Spaniels are very dainty dogs and have their origin in France and Belgium.
-The lively, playful Toy Spaniels were very popular among the noble society hundreds of years ago.
-Its beautiful coat and tasteful appearance gives the Toy Spaniel a luxurious aura.
-Nevertheless, this little bundle of energy will not stay on your lap for very long.
+Two small Continental Toy Spaniels with long, fluffy tails and black, white, and brown fur stand alertly on a grass-lined path.
+One looks directly at the camera while the other gazes to the side.
+This breed comes in two forms: the Papillon and the Phalene.
+They differ in their ear shape.
+Toy Spaniels are very delicate dogs originating from France and Belgium.
+These lively, playful miniature spaniels were already very popular among the aristocracy hundreds of years ago.
+Its beautiful coat and refined appearance give the Toy Spaniel a luxurious aura.
+Despite this, this little bundle of energy will not sit on your lap for very long.

 Labrador Retriever

-Labrador Retriever is a widely known breed.
-Its pleasant character has made it very popular lately.
-This breed is also popular as a therapy or companion dog because of its calm nature.
-Due to its friendliness, it can help traumatized people in their suffering.
-Not only for therapy, but also as a family dog this relaxed breed is suitable.
-Once you get involved with a Labrador, you will soon appreciate the benefits of this breed.
+Three Labrador Retrievers, one chocolate, one yellow, and one black, lie on green grass in a park.
+These playful Labradors pant with their tongues hanging out, clearly enjoying the sunny weather.
+The Labrador Retriever is a widely recognised breed.
+Its pleasant character has made it extremely popular in recent years.
+This breed is also commonly used as a therapy or assistance dog thanks to its calm nature.
+Through its friendliness, it can help traumatised people cope with their suffering.
+The Labrador is suited as a therapy dog and as a family dog.
+Once you have welcomed a Labrador into your life, you will soon come to appreciate the qualities of this breed.

 Shetland Sheepdog